Your Relationship Dynamics

 Methodological foundation

-We use Fraley's (2003) ECR-R model as base: attachment anxiety and avoidance.
+We use the AAP (Afini Attachment Profile, Bilbao AI 2026) model as base: anxiety, avoidance and disorganization of adult attachment.
 But we extract conversationally, not via questionnaire.
 Mehl et al. (2006) Electronically Activated Recorder showed everyday conversation patterns predict relationship stability better than self-reports.

 We analyze how you talk about conflict: sustained resentment or resolution?
 How you describe partner: with admiration or condescension?
 How you describe intimacy: gratitude or transaction?
 Gottman (1994) identified divorce predictors: criticism, contempt, defensiveness, stonewalling.
 Your language reveals which live in your relationship.